-If you are applying to be accredited for HVAC1, SYS2, BESS1 or BESS2 you must have a documented risk management policy specific to the proposed activity.
+If you are applying to be accredited for activities in households such as HVAC1 and SYS2 you must have a documented risk management policy specific to the proposed activity.
 The risk management policy must include reference to any standards or industry accepted risk management principles that have been adopted in the policy.
 At a minimum the policy must describe how your business: